The Sister Chapel

-The Sister Chapel (1974–1978) is a visual arts installation, conceived by Ilise Greenstein (born 1928) and created as a collaboration by thirteen women artists during the feminist art movement.
+The Sister Chapel (1974–1978) is a visual arts installation, conceived by Ilise Greenstein (1928–1985) and created as a collaboration by thirteen women artists during the feminist art movement.
 Before its completion, the critic and curator Lawrence Alloway recognized its potential to be "a notable contribution to the long-awaited legible iconography of women in political terms."
 The Sister Chapel is on permanent display at the Center for Art and Social Engagement, an initiative of the Rowan University Art Gallery in Glassboro, New Jersey.

 Origin and name

 In 1973, the abstract painter Ilise Greenstein moved from Great Neck, New York, to Miami, Florida, where she experienced "frustration, anxiety and isolation" at being separated from the art scene in New York.
 This led to an "intense period of self-exploration" that resulted in the concept for The Sister Chapel.

 Originally planned as a hall of fame for women, The Sister Chapel evolved from a written concept in early 1974 to become a celebration of female "role models" who were chosen by women and portrayed by women.

 The nominal pun regarding the Sistine Chapel ceiling was intentional.
 As the Sistine Chapel represented an apex of global and western culture, and a realization of the patriarchal conceptualization of history, The Sister Chapel comprised an invitation for people to re-imagine familiar, often unconscious presumptions about gender roles, recognition and relations from a female perspective.
 Greenstein explained that she was questioning the "version of creation" in the Sistine Chapel by asking, "where was woman in man's relation to God?"
 As Gloria Feman Orenstein explained in 1977, "This chapel, then, is not about the creation of man, but the birth of woman."